top of page

 Creating a Day Care Business in Kansas

-Kansas state law regulates the licensing and operation of day care facilities to ensure the health, safety, and well-being of children in their care.
-The Kansas Department of Health and Environment (KDHE) is responsible for administering and enforcing these regulations.
+Kansas state law regulates the licensing and operation of day care facilities to ensure children's health, safety, and well-being in their care.
+The Kansas Department of Health and Environment (KDHE) administers and enforces these regulations.

 Creating a Day Care Business in Kansas